ClevelandIII/Weather/ReadMe.md

 **What was the hardest part of this project:**
 **What part was the most fun to do:**
 **Is there a way that I could have made this SDLC better or more comprehensive:**

+make sure to fix gitpages by adding bootsrap and chart js cdn.